 In the coming months, the commission will continue to promote and encourage the adoption and implementation of the recommendations, and UCLA will continue its actionable research to inform equitable regional recovery and long-term resilience.

-Greg Pierce featured in Brookings Metro Blueprint podcast: LA fires expose long-standing local and national water infrastructure challenges
+Check out Greg Pierce featured in the Brookings Metro Blueprint podcast: LA fires expose long-standing local and national water infrastructure challenges

 EXPERTS